Whipple10m/pyfzreader/README.md

 - `'livetime_ns'`: number of nanoseconds counted by 10MHz livetime scaler since last 1-second marker.
 - `'elaptime_sec'`: number of seconds counted by 10MHz elapsed time scaler since start of run.
 Only present if `gdf_version>=74`.
 - `'elaptime_ns'`: number of nanoseconds counted by 10MHz elapsed time scaler since last 1-second marker.
 Only present if `gdf_version>=74`.
-- `'gps_system'`: the GPS system from which the timestamp is derived, one of `'michigan'`, `'grs'`, or '`hytec'`, as discussed in the section on clocks, below.
+- `'gps_system'`: the GPS system from which the timestamp is derived, one of `'michigan'`, `'grs'`, or '`hytec'`, as discussed in the section on timestamps, below.
 - `'gps_data'`: raw data provided by GRS clock.
 Format depends on clock system used (see `'gps_system'` element, above).
 - `'gps_mjd'`: the integer MJD fully or partially decoded by the GPS system, as discussed in the section on clocks, below.
 - `'gps_utc_sec'`: the integer number of seconds since UTC midnight, as decoded by the GPS system.